Who is Joe Petty?

 - Public Transportation: Petty is a staunch proponent of Worcester's Vision Zero safety plan, and has taken action to expedite traffic safety measure by declaring a "Road Safety and Traffic Violence Crisis".
 He wants to connect every neighborhood with a network of protected bike lanes.
 He supports the WRTA's fare-free bus program. source

-- Sustainability: Petty's top priority for environmental sustainability is to plant 1,000 new trees by 2026, with a focus "environmental justice" neighborhoods where residents are most affected by heat, flooding, and poor air quality. supports adopting building codes that would mandate new construction and renovations make use of modern, high-efficiency heating and cooling systems. source
+- Sustainability: Petty's top priority for environmental sustainability is to plant 1,000 new trees by 2026, with a focus "environmental justice" neighborhoods where residents are most affected by heat, flooding, and poor air quality.
+He supports adopting building codes that would mandate new construction and renovations make use of modern, high-efficiency heating and cooling systems. source

 How much money has Joe Petty raised?